tomasvr/esl-uav-controller/README.md

 	- counteract external offsets (e.g. cable)
 	- offest value for setpoint of pitch, roll and yaw

-- [Jiahao] Time the duration of control loops, needs to be under 10ms and important to optimize
+- [Jiahao][DONE] Time the duration of control loops, needs to be under 10ms and important to optimize
 	- use current_time - start_time

 - [Jiahao] Cornercases: check what happens when pitch or roll in maximzed (tilt mcu all the way to left or right or down or up)